hayes/pothos/.changeset/witty-lobsters-agree.md

 '@pothos/website': minor
 ---

-Normalize resloveType and isTypeOf behavior to match graphql spec behavir and allow both to be optional
+Normalize resolveType and isTypeOf behavior to match graphql spec behavior and allow both to be optional